The 10 Essentials You Need to Pack for Jordan (Updated for 2023)

 Jordan is a truly beautiful country that you’ll never forget – but don’t make it unforgettable because you’re wearing the wrong clothes for the climate.
 If you make sure to pack the right items, mix & match them, and add a few layers, you’ll be comfortable and focused on the beauty around you.

 Have other questions about what to pack for Jordan?
-Let me know in the comments or join my Jordan Travel Tips group on Facebook!
+Let me know in the comments below!